No Water? How to Reset Your Well Pump Pressure Switch

 A low-water cut-off switch that trips once or twice a year during heavy summer watering is usually nothing to worry about.
 It is doing its job.
 However, if you find yourself marching down to the basement to reset the well pump pressure switch three times a week, you have a systemic problem that needs investigating.

 First, check your pressure tank.
-If the rubber bladder inside has ruptured, the tank becomes "waterlogged."
+If you have absolutely no pressure in your water tank and the air Schrader valve on top spits water instead of air when you press it, the rubber bladder inside has ruptured.
+The tank becomes "waterlogged."
 Without that cushion of compressed air, the pump will short-cycle, turning on and off rapidly every time you flush a toilet.
 This aggressive cycling can cause pressure spikes and drops that confuse the switch and cause it to trip.

 Second, consider your well's health.
 If you are holding the lever at the 45-degree angle, the pump is running, but the pressure gauge refuses to move past zero, you have a severe issue.
 The pump might be spinning but the impellers are stripped, the drop pipe connecting the pump to your house might have a massive hole in it, or the well has actually run dry.
 Continuing to hold the lever in this scenario will burn out the pump motor.